Correct-Syntax/correct-syntax.github.io/content/work/_index.md

 ---
-title: Design and Development Work
+title: Portfolio of Selected Work
-subtitle: A selection of my work and side projects
+subtitle: A selection of my work
 layout: "work"
 type: "page"
 ---